 Stop Hoping for a Completion of Anything in Life

 Most men make the error of thinking that one day it will be done.
-They think “If I can work enough, then one day I [can] rest.”…Or, “I’m only doing this now so that one day I can do what I really want with my life.”
+They think “If I can work enough, then one day I can rest.”…Or, “I’m only doing this now so that one day I can do what I really want with my life.”
 The masculine error is to think that eventually things will be different in some fundamental way.
 They won’t.
-It never ends.
-As long as life continues, the creative challenge is to tussle, play, and make love with the present moment while giving your unique gift.
-[New traders often think this; that somehow after a few weeks of study, trading will become “easy”.
+It never ends….
+[New traders often think this; that somehow after a few months or even years of study, trading will become “easy”.
 Wrong!
 The market will relentlessly test you, poke at your insecurities and weaknesses, and find new ways to challenge you.
-It doesn’t end; you choose to love the challenge, or you quit.
-That’s it]
+It doesn’t end; you choose to love the challenge, or you eventually quit out of frustration.
+That’s it.]

 Spend at least one hour a day doing whatever you simply love to do…in spite of the daily duties that seem to constrain you.
 However, be forewarned: you may discover that you don’t, or can’t, do it; that in fact, your fantasy of your future life is simply a fantasy.